robustUTEP/os-shell/README.md

 ## Unix Shell

 Your goal for this lab is to build a user shell for a Unix operating system.
 In general, you are expected to mimic some of the behaviors of the bash shell you have been using.
-In fact, the provided testing harness will compare the output of your shell to the output of the bash shell to test for correctness.
+The provided testing harness will compare the output of your shell to the output of the bash shell to test for correctness.

 ### Requirements

 Your shell should meet the following requirements:

-1. Prints "$ " as a prompt string (if PS1 is not set) and waits for the user to enter a command.
+1. Prints a prompt string specified by shell variable PS1 when expecting a command (if PS1 is not set, the default prompt should be "$ ").
-2. Allows the user to run programs.
+2. Accepts the standard unix command shell syntex for specifying commands and parameters
-	* Your shell should create a child process that uses execve to run the command with its arguments.
+	* Your shell should create a child process that uses execve to run the command with its parameters.
 	* If an absolute path is not specified, your shell should instead find it using the $PATH environment variable.
 	* The parent process should wait for the child to terminate before printing another command prompt.
 3. Handles expected user error.